There are people in this world who are great at pitching and people that simply aren’t.

 But, it’s okay because it’s how everyone starts off too.

 Perfecting your pitch doesn’t happen overnight, I know that.
 This is why The Refiners strongly implements their startups to pitch at least 3 to 4 days a week during their 3-month accelerator program.

-With all seriousness, pitching your startup is something you must know how to do on-the-fly because you’ll never know who you’ll be standing next to at Philz Coffee (the Starbucks of Silicon Valley) tomorrow morning at 8 a.m.
+With all seriousness, pitching your startup is something you must know how to do on-the-fly because you’ll never know who you’ll be standing next to at Philz Coffee (it's the Starbucks of Silicon Valley) tomorrow morning at 8 a.m.

 It’s important to have your entire team, yes, even the developers, know how to pitch your startup crisp and consistent.
 Just like how your top salesman would.
 That’s how everyone on your team should pitch.

-What I’m sure you’re thinking right now and what I’m assuming every CEO or Co-founder’s said at some point in their startup.
+Is what I’m sure you’re thinking right now and what I’m assuming every CEO or Co-founder’s said at some point in their startup.
 Not to mention all the non-sales people who now has to perfect your pitch and do your work on top of that.
-Fml.
+FML.